waiteperspectives/Morelia/docs/gherkin.rst

             120
             """

-Text enclosed within tripple double-quotes will be attached as step's data.
+Text enclosed within triple double-quotes will be attached as step's data.

 .. note:: **For programmers**